Can You Afford To Hire A Full-Time Domestic Helper In Singapore?

 The initial medical examination required to apply for a work permit costs about S$80.

-Beyond the Financial Costs
+Beyond the financial costs

 All in all, it’s easy to see that hiring a full-time domestic helper who lives in the family is a very significant financial investment.
 Even if you’re willing to overlook the one-off costs like the agency fee, the monthly outlay alone will cost over S$600.

 In addition, a live-in domestic helper is having another member in the household, which means managing another relationship.
 Communication breakdowns and cultural misunderstandings can be quite stressful for both sides, especially in the beginning.